Simple Modal Types for Functional Reactive Programming: Related Work

-\paragraph{Synchronous languages} The set of crucial operational properties we expect from reactive programs depends on the application domain.
-For example, most programming languages don't enforce termination, and similarly we may sacrifice the productivity guarantee in order to simplify \Rizzo by allowing general recursion.
-However, other application domains require stronger guarantees such as bounded memory usage and real-time guarantees for each computation step.
-For example, \citet{krishnaswami2012higher} uses a linear typing discipline to obtain static memory bounds.
+\paragraph{Synchronous Languages} The set of crucial operational properties we expect from reactive programs depends on the application domain.
+For example, most programming languages do not enforce termination, and similarly we may sacrifice the productivity guarantee in order to simplify \Rizzo by allowing general recursion.
+However, other application domains require \emph{stronger} guarantees such as bounded memory usage and real-time guarantees for each computation step.
+For example, \citet{krishnaswami2012higher} use a linear typing discipline to obtain static memory bounds for FRP programs.
 Moreover, synchronous dataflow languages such as Esterel~\citep{berry85esterel,berry92esterel}, Lustre~\citep{caspi1987lustre}, and Lucid Synchrone~\citep{pouzet2006lucid} provide static bounds on runtime.
 However, these languages are all limited to a synchronous setting where all signals are updated according to a global clock.
-Moreover, synchronous dataflow languages obtain their strong static guarantees by enforcing strict limits on the dynamic behaviour, disallowing both time-varying values of arbitrary types (e.g., we cannot have a signal of signals) and dynamic switching (i.e., no functionality equivalent to the \ensuremath{\Varid{switch}} combinator).
-Both Lustre and Lucid Synchrone have a notion of a local clock, which is a stream of Booleans that indicates at each tick of the \emph{global} clock, whether the local clock ticks as well.
+Moreover, synchronous dataflow languages obtain their strong static guarantees by enforcing strict limits on the dynamic behaviour, disallowing both time-varying values of arbitrary types (e.g.\ a signal of signals is not allowed) and dynamic switching (i.e.\ no functionality equivalent to the \ensuremath{\Varid{switch}} combinator).
+Both Lustre and Lucid Synchrone have a notion of a local clock, which is a stream of Booleans that indicates, at each tick of the \emph{global} clock, whether the local clock ticks as well.
 In \Rizzo, this notion of local clocks is subsumed by partial signals, which give rise to clocks via $\ensuremath{\watch\mathbin{:}\Sig\;(\Conid{A}\mathbin{+}\mathrm{1})\to \DelayE\;\Conid{A}}$.